francolz/webscraping-earthquake/README.md

 * cd into the webscraping-earthquake folder using `cd webscraping-earthquake`

 ## Install the requirements ##
-* Install the requirements using `pip3 install -r requirements.txt`
+* Install the requirements using `sudo pip3 install -r requirements.txt`
   * Make sure you are using Python 3

 # Usage #